 CSA Water Standards for Canada: Bioretention and Much More

 W200 Design of Bioretention Systems was developed by Canadian subject matter experts to provide minimum requirements and recommendations on how to design bioretention systems across Canada.
-Technical aspects include system objectives, cold climate design, media specifications, depth parameters, storage calculations, factors of safety and design runoff volumes and plant materials specifications are reviewed.
+The presentation will review technical aspects such as system objectives, cold climate design, media specifications, depth parameters, storage calculations, factors of safety and design runoff volumes, and plant materials specifications.

 ABOUT THE PRESENTERS